jeshsy/usaCitiesJSON/README.md

 # usaCitiesJSON

-## So this repo is to turn the usa115475_cities.txt into a JSON that you can use for whatever you want.
+## So this repo turns the usa115475_cities.txt /portions of that file into a JSON that you can use for whatever you want.

 ### You may need to change your routes in usaCitiesJSON.js
 #### Line 3's readfile is the file that you want to be copying